Kuldyaev/MobFlash/README.md

 ## Installing
 1.1.
 Clone information from this repositorie

-             git clone https://github.com/Kuldyaev/W-Y-R ['name new directorie']
+             git clone https://github.com/Kuldyaev/MobFlash ['name new directorie']

 1.2.
 Install packages

             cd ['name new directorie']
             npm install

-1.3.
+1.3

+1.4.
 In the project directory, you can run:

-            $/[name of project]:  npm start
+            $/[name of project]:  expo start

-1.4.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+1.5.
+Open [http://localhost:19002](http://localhost:19002) to view it in the browser.

  ## Using